 Journey to the border with Iraq – part I

-(In this chapter, a description of my arrest and questioning by the Turkish services)
+(In this chapter, a description of my arrest and questioning by the Turkish services in Batman city.)

 Early in the morning I got on the bus and drove with Van towards Iraq.
 My goal was the city of Silopi, about 15km away from the border with Iraq, but then I did not know yet that it would be a journey of many surprises.
 For the most part of my time, my trip was nice.
 I stopped in pubs in parking lots to eat something good and I had nice views of nice valleys, mountains and military bases in strategic places.
 Among the painted fields and changing landscapes, I could see works on the tops, bags of sand with protruding machine guns and once in a while concrete barbed wire and barbed wire from which emerged the Turkish army to check my documents.
 It was nothing extraordinary; only the standard setting of my trips.
 People were usually nice because in the parking lots they took pictures of me from the landscapes, and what is important, they always presented themselves as Kurds.
 On one of the parking lots there were big posters where I saw tourist attractions of “Turkish Kurdistan”, including Hasankeyf, which I did not have in plans, but on the visit I started to think about.

-The return of the action on my trip took place in front of the city of Batman, because the police armed with machine guns took me straight from the route.
-First, everyone had to go outside to answer a few questions and search the luggage, and then everyone left, but not me.
-The Batman police are paranoid about Kurdish fighters and everybody suspects cooperation, and I seemed very suspicious of them.
-We drove a small passenger car to Batman, but first we went to the hospital where the doctor checked if I had any tattoos.
-They ordered me to take off my shirt and socks.
-My guess is that Peshmarga has tautages there.
-Because they did not see anything, we went to the police station for a longer interrogation.
-They searched my luggage again, and then they sat me in a cozy room and about 10 Turkish policemen, and the hired interpreters watched me.
-They asked me all kinds of questions about my travels, about my alleged connections with PKK and Peshmarg, and one policeman tried to provoke me by speaking aggressively to Kurdish – as I inferred.
-They also asked about my connections in Europe and the Middle East with many organizations and it soon became clear to me that when they failed to convince me that I was a terrorist, they tried to convince me of espionage.
-They also reviewed my pictures and finally let me go, even though I felt that they did not believe me in a single word.
-On the other hand, it does not surprise me at all, because the nature of the policemen is not to believe.
-One of them even mentioned that from time to time they stop tourists and everybody tells them similar stories, which only proves how big the Turkish police lives in paranoia.
-Man can not even go on holiday to Iraq because they are full of suspicions right away!
+The turn of my journey took place outside Batman, as the police armed with machine guns took me straight off the road.
+First, everyone had to stand outside for a few questions and a luggage search, then everyone left, but except me.
+The Batman police are paranoid about the Kurdish militants and suspect everyone of cooperation, and I found them very suspicious.
+We drove to Batman in a small passenger car, but first went to the hospital where a doctor checked for tattoos.
+They told me to take off my shirt and socks.
+So my guess is that Peshmarga has tautages there.
+Because they saw nothing, we went to the police station for a longer questioning.
+They searched my luggage one more time, then seated me in a cozy room and about 10 Turkish policemen and hired interpreters watched me.
+They asked me all sorts of questions about my travels, about my alleged ties to the PKK and Peshmarga, and one policeman tried to provoke me by speaking to me aggressively in Kurdish – as I concluded.
+They also asked about my links in Europe and the Middle East with many organizations, and it was soon clear to me that when they failed to convince me that I was a terrorist, they tried to convince me of espionage.
+They also looked at my photos and finally let me go, even though I felt they didn’t believe a word of it.
+On the other hand, it does not surprise me at all, as it is the nature of policemen not to believe.
+One of them even mentioned that they detain tourists from time to time and everyone tells them similar stories, which only proves how paranoid the Turkish police are.
+Man can’t even go on vacation to Iraq because they are immediately suspicious ?!